-HATEBUR is introducing a new cold forming machine for high-precision parts from 8 to 125 mm long and up to 22 mm diameter.
+HATEBUR is introducing a new cold forming machine for high-precision parts up to 130 mm long and 32 mm diameter.
 The COLDmatic CM 725 is a seven-station process machine recommended for automotive industry suppliers.

 “Our engineering team implemented several innovations to make our clients more efficient and productive,” stated Reinhard Buehrer, who heads marketing and sales programs for the Swiss machinery developer.
 “With a production capacity of up to 180 parts per minute, the CM 725 is much faster than previous machine generations.”